 In 2011, the project’s name changed to the Project on Family Homelessness to reflect its expanded scope beyond journalism fellowships.
 We helped draw attention to family homelessness among veterans and brought our message to the public in unexpected settings.
 Since 2013, we’ve focused on supporting our family homelessness advocacy partners, the non-profit organizations in Washington state who work to end family homelessness.
 We’ve also taken on special storytelling projects like StoryCorps and The Moth.

-The Project on Family Homelessness was awarded a sixth grant by the Bill & Melinda Gates Foundation for its 2016 family homelessness advocacy work.
+The Project on Family Homelessness was awarded an eight grant by the Bill & Melinda Gates Foundation for its 2018-2020 family homelessness advocacy work.
+The project concludes Aug.
+31, 2020.